gintonicai/documentation/mvp/live-subchains/distillery-intro.md

-# distillery subnet
+# distillery subchain

 Powering Distributed AI Inference

-Discover the gintonic distillery subnet, a revolutionary platform for distributed AI inference.
+Discover the gintonic distillery subchain, a revolutionary platform for distributed AI inference.
 Learn how it leverages the Petals framework to enable collaborative processing of large language models, and explore the benefits of participating as a distiller, including earning $GIN tokens for your GPU contributions.

 ## Overview

-A **gintonic distillery subnet** forms the backbone of distributed AI inference within the gintonic ecosystem.
-Leveraging the innovative [Petals framework](https://arxiv.org/abs/2209.01188), this subnet enables a network of GPU-powered nodes to collaboratively process large language models, making advanced AI capabilities accessible to a wider audience.
+A **gintonic distillery subchain** forms the backbone of distributed AI inference within the gintonic ecosystem.
+Leveraging the innovative [Petals framework](https://arxiv.org/abs/2209.01188), this subchain enables a network of GPU-powered nodes to collaboratively process large language models, making advanced AI capabilities accessible to a wider audience.

 ## How It Works

-At its core, the distillery subnet allows individuals and organizations to contribute their GPU resources to a decentralized network.
+At its core, the distillery subchain allows individuals and organizations to contribute their GPU resources to a decentralized network.
 These "distillers" receive blocks of inference tasks, which their GPUs process as part of a larger, distributed AI model.
 This approach breaks down the computational barriers that typically restrict access to state-of-the-art AI models, democratizing AI inference.

-The processed inferences are then seamlessly integrated into the gintonic ecosystem through the inference subnet, which exposes these capabilities via an API.
+The processed inferences are then seamlessly integrated into the gintonic ecosystem through the inference subchain, which exposes these capabilities via an API.
 This integration allows developers and applications to tap into powerful AI models without the need for extensive local resources, opening up new possibilities for AI-driven innovation across various sectors.

 ## Benefits for Participants

-Participation in the distillery subnet comes with tangible benefits for contributors:
+Participation in the distillery subchain comes with tangible benefits for contributors:

 - **Earn Rewards**: Distillers are rewarded with $GIN, the native token of the gintonic ecosystem, for their computational contributions.
 - **Economic Incentives**: This creates an economic incentive for users to join the network, fostering the growth of a robust, decentralized AI infrastructure.